LinlyBoi/Brain/Cyber Security/Security.md

 > Weakness in a system that can be exploited in an attack
 > Ex: Buffer overflow and WEP Key leakage
 ### Sources
-> Bad Software/Hardware -> Mint's login screen/Bad printer
+> Bad Software/Hardware $\rightarrow$ Mint's login screen/Bad printer
-> Bad design, requirements -> Anyone can see admin dashboard
+> Bad design, requirements $\rightarrow$ Anyone can see admin dashboard
-> Bad network policies and router configurations -> Portforwarding everything
+> Bad network policies and router configurations $\rightarrow$ Portforwarding everything
 ----
 ## Risk
 > Data loss and compromise that will happen when an attack is successful